RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 How to Use the Relative Strength Index with Other Indicators

 Early signals are one of the limitations of the RSI indicator.
 Therefore, traders often combine them with lagging technical analysis tools.
-Exponential moving averages (EMAs) are one of the options.
+An exponential moving average (EMA) is one of the options.
 Traders add two EMAs with different periods to the chart and wait for a cross to confirm the trend reversal signal the RSI provided.

-The relative strength index is a useful tool because it provides:
+The relative strength index is a useful tool because of:

 • Numerous signals.
 The RSI provides different signals so traders with different trading approaches can add it to their tool list.

-Although the RSI is a functional tool, there are some pitfalls that traders should consider to increase its effectiveness.
+Although the RSI is a functional tool, there are some pitfalls traders should consider.

 • Weak at trend reversals.
 The indicator may provide early signals when spotting trend reversal.